Judaism and sexuality: Acceptance of the value of sex in a marriage

 In one story in the Talmud, while Rav was having sex with his wife, his student Rav Kahana hid underneath the bed.
 Rav scolded Kahana for this behavior, but Kahana countered that sex is part of the Torah, and therefore he must learn about it from his teacher.

 While sexual lust is categorized as a form of "evil inclination" (yetzer hara), the rabbis recognized its necessity as a motivator of procreation, and thus described it as "very good" in one source.

 Other talmudic texts show less enthusiasm regarding sexual activity.
 Thus, for example, some texts say that the above mentioned impurity created by ejaculation exists "in order that Torah scholars would not be with their wives like roosters" (B. Berakhot 22a): in other words, to reduce their sexual activity.

 According to Iggeret HaKodesh ("The Holy Letter", a 12th-century work sometimes mistakenly attributed to Nahmanides), a man should arouse his wife during sex, and even that he should ensure that she achieves orgasm before he does.
 He also says: "But we who have the Torah and believe that God created all in His wisdom [do not believe God] created anything inherently ugly or unseemly.
 If we were to say that intercourse is repulsive, then we blaspheme God who made the genitals".
-One should remember though that the goal of sexual activity according to the author of the ggeret HaKodesh is the procreation of smart and pious male children that will engage in studying the Torah.
-It is not for recreation.

 Some medieval rabbis even allowed forms of contraception (which otherwise might be forbidden) so that couples could engage in sex for pleasure.